fahadsultan/csc122/_sources/algos/analysis.md

 width: 60%
 name: fig-2-1
 ---
 The Earth is not a perfect sphere.
 It is a geoid.
 But for most purposes, the spherical model is good enough.
+The same situation is true with the RAM model of computation.
 ```

 The same situation is true with the RAM model of computation.
 We make an abstraction that is generally very useful.
 It is quite difficult to design an algorithm such that the RAM model gives you substantially misleading results.
 The robustness of the RAM enables us to analyze algorithms in a machine-independent way.